ShifatJahanShifa/SPL-01/README.md

 # Shifat Jahan Shifa
 # roll-1301

-#this project is about implementing steganography. in this project, image will be used as cover media and text file will be used as hidden data.
+#this project is about implementing steganography. in this project, image file will be used as cover media and text file will be used as hidden data.